 “The Paideia program was a great start and end to my time at Luther.
 The first year seminar allowed me to explore a wide variety of topics and literary genres, while Paideia 450 challenged me with more specific questions of ethics and policy.
 Both courses, I believe, made me a stronger thinker and writer.” —Emily Holm ‘16

 In Paideia, students and faculty read, think, discuss, and write about the questions and choices that matter.

 Developed in 1977, Paideia is a signature Luther program.
 Its endurance testifies to the intellectual transformation afforded to thousands of Luther students.
 This foundation grounds students for success in education and life.

-Paideia includes three interdisciplinary courses: a common two-semester sequence for first-year students (Paideia 111 and 112), and a series of one-semester courses for juniors and seniors (Paideia 450: Ethical Choices).
-The program also incorporates performances and events, including an annual lecture series; library acquisitions; student writing services; a faculty development program that includes sabbatical grants and summer workshops; and a faculty journal Agora: Luther College in Conversation.
+Paideia includes three interdisciplinary courses: a common two-semester sequence for first-year students (Paideia 111 and 112) and a series of one-semester courses for juniors and seniors (Paideia 450: Ethical Choices).
+The program also incorporates performances and events, including an annual lecture series; library acquisitions; student writing services; a faculty development program that includes sabbatical grants and summer workshops; and a faculty journal Agora: The Liberal Arts at Luther College.